-At April 30, 2019, the total amount accrued for all probable litigation losses where a reasonable estimate of the loss could be made was \$11.7 million.
-This \$11.7 million includes accruals of \$1.2 million in connection with the Hussein case and \$5.4 million in connection with the Castro case, which amounts were previously accrued and are discussed further below.
+At July 31, 2019, the total amount accrued for all probable litigation losses where a reasonable estimate of the loss could be made was \$12.1 million.
+This \$12.1 million includes an accrual of \$5.4 million in connection with the Castro case, which was previously accrued and is discussed further below.